-Washington state is located on the far northeast corner of the United States bordering the Pacific Ocean.
-It is among the largest states in the US with a large population residing in the Seattle metropolitan area.
+Washington state is located on the far northwest corner of the United States bordering the Pacific Ocean.
+It is among the largest states in the US with a big part of the population residing in the Seattle metropolitan area.
 Washington is well known primarily for the fact that it’s the only state named after a president.

 The Cascade Range bisects the state into Western and Eastern Washington.
 Western Washington enjoys a Mediterranean climate and is home to the Olympic Mountains.
 The Hoh rainforests in the Olympic mountains count as the only temperate rainforests in the United States.

 Columbia Sun RV Resort is based near Kennewick in South Washington.
 It has 145 big rig-friendly full hook-up RV sites, many of which can accommodate slide-outs.
 Amenities include a frisbee golf course, a playground, a swimming pool, and a hot tub.

 Easy access to the interstate allows guests to experience both the city and the serenity of the countryside.
 Visit Columbia Park Marina for fishing, boating, river walks, or just a picnic with pleasant views.
 Nature lovers will appreciate the nearby McNary National Wildlife Refuge.
 On your way back to the campground, you can pop by one of the local wineries.